Botox shots aim to ease light pain in brain injury patients

 Summary

-This study tests if Botox can reduce light sensitivity (photophobia) in people who have had a traumatic brain injury (TBI) at least a year ago.
-About 50 adults with chronic light sensitivity will receive Botox injections, and researchers will measure changes in pain and vision over time.
-The goal is to find a better way to manage this common and bothersome symptom.
+This study tests whether Botox injections in the forehead can reduce light sensitivity in people who have had a traumatic brain injury.
+Fifty adults with chronic light sensitivity will receive a single treatment.
+Researchers will measure changes in pain and visual function over time.

 Disclaimer Read more